Industrial prototype: from proto to production in R&D

 What is the difference between Hardware Agility and IT Agility?

 IT Agility manages code (instantly deployable, reversible).
-Hardware Agility manages physical objects (prototypes, components, tooling) with procurement lead times, manufacturing costs and regulatory constraints (ISO, GMP).
-Rituals are adapted: sprint planning includes supplier orders, retrospectives address workshop issues.
+Hardware Agility manages industrial objects (prototypes, components, tooling) with procurement lead times, manufacturing costs and regulatory constraints (ISO, GMP).
+Team practices are adapted: cycle planning includes supplier orders, improvement reviews address workshop issues.

 How to convince sceptical senior engineers about Agility?